Continuing Education Activity

 For a patient of less than 70 kg, bolus 1.5 mL/kg lipid emulsion 20% rapidly over 2 to 3 minutes, followed by an infusion of 0.25 mL/kg/min for ideal body weight to an upper limit of 12 mL/kg.

 A cardiopulmonary bypass should also still be considered early in case other treatments are ineffective.

 Enhancing Healthcare Team Outcomes

 Bupivacaine is administered to patients by many healthcare professionals, including the surgeon, anesthesiologist, pain specialist, emergency department physician, and nurse practitioner.
-However, all healthcare workers who do administer the drug must know its potential side effects and toxicity.
+However, all interprofessional healthcare team members involved in administering and dispensing the drug must know its potential side effects and toxicity.

 Resuscitative equipment must be in the room at the time of the injection, and surgical nurses must be familiar with the proper use of this equipment in an emergency.
 The most common reason for a complication is an injection of the drug into the artery or vein, which can result in adverse cardiac and CNS effects.

 Pharmacists can be involved in preparing the agents and verifying proper dosing and administration, working with the anesthesiologist or nurse anesthetist.
 They can also assist in cases of toxicity with the needed drugs to address toxic states.